JuliaPraxis/Naming/guides/PackagesAndModules.md

   - :x: ParseHypertextMarkupLanguage, GML

 - For package, module or type names with an initial acronym
-  either write the acronym in uppercase then use titlecase or use titlecase throughout
+  either write the acronym in uppercase then use camelcase or use camelcase throughout
   - :ok:  CSSParser, CssParser
   - :ok:  HTMLBodyValidator, HtmlBodyValidator
   - :x:  CSSparser, HTMLbodyValidator